Grislow/KnowledgeBase/domains/it/cloud/aws/aws_certified_solution_architect_associate.md

             * `Decrypt` - decrypt up to 4 KB of data (include DEK)
             * `GenerateRandom` - returns a random byte string
     * `Asymmetric (RSA & ECC key pairs)` - use public key to encrypt and private key to eecrypt
-        * used for Encrypt / Decrypt, or Sign/Verify operations
+        * used for Encrypt / Decrypt, or Sign / Verify operations
         * the public key is downloadable, but you cant access the Private Key unencrypted
         * use case: encryption outside of AWS by users who cant call the KMS API
 * **Types of Encryption Keys within AWS** - various kinds of encryption keys available in AWS:
-    * *AWS Owned Keys* -> collection of CMKs that an AWS service owns and manages for multiple accounts
+    * `AWS Owned Keys` -> collection of CMKs that an AWS service owns and manages for multiple accounts
         * are free
         * include: `SSE-S3`, `SSE-SQS`, `SSE-DDB` (default key)
         * aws can use to protect resources
         * customer does not have access or any type of control over these keys
-    * *AWS Managed KMS Key* -> created/managed/used by AWS on the customer's behalf, only used by AWS services
+    * `AWS Managed KMS Key` -> created/managed/used by AWS on the customer's behalf, only used by AWS services
         * form: `aws/s3`, `aws/ebs`, `aws/redshift`
         * free to use
         * rotate automatically every 1 year
-    * *Customer Managed CMK* -> create/manage/used by client and can be enabled/disabled, define rotation policy, bring own key
+    * `Customer Managed CMK` -> create/manage/used by client and can be enabled/disabled, define rotation policy, bring own key
         * created in KMS cost; 1$ / month
         * imported symmetric key: 1$ / month
         * pay for API call to KMS: 0.03$ / 10000 calls
         * if enabled automatic rotation every 1 year
         * for imported keys only manual rotation possible using alias
-    * *CloudHSM Keys (custom keystore)* -> keys generated from own CloudHSM hardware device
+    * `CloudHSM Keys (custom keystore)` -> keys generated from own CloudHSM hardware device
         * cryptographic operations happen within the CloudHSM cluster
 * **Copying Snapshots across regions**
     1. You have an EBS Volume Encrypted with KMS `KMS Key A`
     1. Create a snapshot of the EBS, will also be encrypted with  KMS `KMS Key A`
     1. Copy the snapshot and `ReEncrypt` with new key in new region `KMS Key B`